-A hung parliament following the general election has only added to ‘Brexit’-related uncertainty in the UK, although there remain pockets of opportunity for investors, says Tom Goodwin.
+A hung parliament after June’s general election in the UK only added to Brexit-related uncertainty, although there remain pockets of opportunity for investors, says Tom Goodwin*.

 Another vote, another period of political turmoil in the UK.
-The electorate has once again confounded the expectations of markets and pollsters, delivering a hung parliament that only exacerbates the uncertainty surrounding Britain’s negotiations to leave the European Union.
+In June, the British electorate once again confounded the expectations of markets and pollsters, delivering a hung parliament that only exacerbates the uncertainty surrounding Britain’s negotiations to leave the European Union (EU).

-There are signs the economic slowdown we have anticipated is beginning to take.
-But the risks do not appear to be fully reflected in valuations; direct real estate still looks overpriced relative to both the listed sector and units in unlisted property funds, which adjusted to the weaker outlook 12 months ago.
-Such a prolonged disconnect between more-liquid forms of real estate investment and the direct market is highly unusual.
+There are signs the UK economic slowdown we have anticipated is beginning to take.
+But the risks do not appear to be fully reflected in valuations; direct real estate still looks overpriced in our view relative to both the listed sector and units in unlisted property funds, which adjusted to the weaker outlook 12 months ago.
+Such a prolonged disconnect between more liquid forms of real estate investment and the direct market is highly unusual.